sithmel/occamsrazor-validator/README.md

 var validator = validator().match({propName1: "string", propName2: {propName3: "string"}});
 ```
 The last two forms allow to perform the validation check recursively, walking the properties of the object/array.
-In a property is undefined the value will match any value.
+If a property is undefined the value will match any value.

 For example:
 ```js